stardog-union/stardog-spring/stardog-spring/README.md

 ==========

-Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) _Current Version **2.1.1**_
+Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) _Current Version **2.1.3**_

 This is [Spring Framework](http://springsource.org) integration for [Stardog RDF Database](http://stardog.com).
-These bindings provide Spring aware beans to provide an analogous feature set to Spring's jdbcTemplate.
+This project provides the core Spring integration, with the SnarlTemplate and DataSource classes.
+Other projects build on this as the basis for communicating with the Stardog database server.

 ![Stardog](http://docs.stardog.com/img/sd.png)